bob-cd/wendy/README.md

 **This is a work in progress in conjunction with Bob and will be evolving.**

-## Installation

-You can run the bootstrap-script to generate a wendy binary.
-Then you can add it to your PATH if you want to.

-### Dependencies
-bash, curl, tar, jq, docker-compose

-### Manual:
-- Start Docker daemon e.g. with `systemctl start docker`
-- Run `bootstrap_wendy.sh`

 ## Building and running from source

 ### Requirements: